videre-project/MTGOSDK/README.md

 > [!WARNING]
 > This project is still under construction and is not production ready!

-MTGOInjector is a library for interacting with and inspecting the Magic: The Gathering Online (MTGO) client.
-It provides an API for accessing common information displayed on the client's user interface related to tracking game state and player information, as well as internal states of the game engine useful for building tools that can assist with gameplay, such as deck trackers, or for analyzing gameplay data for research purposes.
+MTGOInjector is a library for interacting with and inspecting the **Magic: The Gathering Online (MTGO)** client.
+It provides an API for accessing common information related to tracking game state and player information, as well as internal states of the game engine useful for building tools that can assist with gameplay, such as deck trackers, or for analyzing game data for research purposes.

-This works by injecting a [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) assembly to the MTGO process to inspect memory dumps of the client.
+This works by injecting a [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) assembly into the MTGO process to inspect memory dumps of the client.
 ClrMD is a debugging tool that wraps native COM interfaces exposed by the .NET runtime.
-As such, it can be used to inspect the managed heap of a .NET process without the need for a debugger.
 This is commonly used for crash analysis, performance profiling, automated debugging, and security research of .NET applications.

 This project bootstraps ClrMD with a fork of [RemoteNET](https://github.com/theXappy/RemoteNET) to provide an API to walk the managed heap, inspect objects, and invoke methods (such as getters and setters) on an object reference.
-This object reference is created by compiling IL code from an object's memory address to yield an object instance (via indirection).
-This allows for the use of reflection on the resulting object to manipulate and call object methods and interact with heap objects as if they were live objects.
+This reference is created by compiling IL code from an object's memory address to yield an object instance (via [indirection](https://en.wikipedia.org/wiki/Indirection)).
+This allows for the use of reflection on the resulting object to manipulate heap objects as if they were live objects.

 ## Building this Project